balena-io/docs/pages/management/applications.md

 <img src="/img/common/app/add-filter.png" width="80%">

 The first dropdown lists the device characteristics you can filter on.
 These characteristics correspond to the columns in your device list.
 The second dropdown contains comparison operators appropriate to the device characteristic, such as `is`, `is before`, `contains`, and `matches RegEx`.
 The third field is where you specify a value to filter on.

+__Note:__ When filtering by [device tags](/management/applications/#device-tags), you can filter by name, value, or both

 Click *Add filter* to apply your configuration.

 When your filter has been added, you will see it in a box above the device list.
 The device list will now only show devices that match your filter: